otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Describing the details of interactions between OTRv4 clients and a prekey server are outside the scope of this specification.
 Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the prekey server.
-Prekey messages expire when their user profile expires.
+Prekey messages expire when their User Profile expires.
 Thus, new prekey messages should be published to the prekey server before they expire to keep valid prekey messages available.